oracle-livelabs/database/23cfree/sql-domains/sql-domains.md

     ORA-11534: check constraint (SYS.SYS_C008254) due to domain constraint SYS.EMAIL_C of domain SYS.MYEMAIL_DOMAIN violated
     ```
     The number of your constraint may vary slightly from the `SYS_C008254` shown here, but the error is the same.
-This is our domain constarints at work.
+This is our domain constraint at work.

 6. Now let's query the table PERSON.
     ```